 All our children behave in different ways in linguistic terms and we are aware that the situation may change in the future.

 What is the language history of your family?
 Did your children also develop along uniquely individual linguistic paths?

-If you want to find out more about the linguistic preferences of your children and you would like to have a consultation about how to manage this, contact me at info@UtesLounge.com to schedule a free consultation.
+If you want to find out more about the linguistic preferences of your children book a consultation with me.

 This post has been republished on Expatica.com on 17/09/2013.

 - In Defense of the Bilingual Child (expatsincebirth.com)

 - About OPOL (expatsincebirth.com)

 - Don’t worry if your child does code-switching (expatsincebirth.com)